Sales-Based Rebate Design: Conclusions

 \section{Conclusions}

-Motivated by the extra gain in the profit for products and services inherently exhibiting network effect, we ask whether inducing network externality via a reward policy as a function of the sales volume is beneficial to a firm selling a product with no network effects.
-To tackle this question, we consider a seller offering an indivisible product to a mass of consumers with uncertain valuations.
-The uncertainty in valuations is a combination of systemic uncertainty in the realized quality and an idiosyncratic uncertainty resulting from diversity of consumer tastes and preferences.
-Heterogeneous beliefs on sales volume resulting from the heterogeneity of valuations enables the firm to discriminate net prices over consumers' valuations.
-As one of our main results, we show that while firms can often gain when a product naturally exhibits positive network effect, artificially inducing such an effect using an aggregate reward program could reduce the profit.
+Motivated by the significant gain in profit margins for products and services inherently exhibiting network effects, we ask whether inducing a similar effect via a reward mechanism that conditions the amount of the reward on the sales volume, is beneficial to a firm selling a product with no network effect.
+Consumers in our model are differentiated by their intrinsic valuations, which parametrize both the average common quality of the product and their idiosyncratic taste-related preferences.
+Both the firm and consumers are uncertain about the average quality, sharing a common prior belief on it.
+Each consumer privately observes her own valuation, but cannot separate the common quality from her taste-related component.
+The combination of heterogeneous tastes and uncertainty in the common quality induces a global game with correlated private valuations among consumers.
+Consumers' heterogeneous beliefs on sales volume enables the firm to discriminate net prices over consumers' valuations.
+As one of our key results, we show that while firms can often gain when a product naturally exhibits positive network effect, creating such an effect using a sales-based reward program could have an adverse effect on their profit.
 Nevertheless, incentive programs such as group-buying and referral rewards can be still beneficial due to their effectiveness in fostering word of mouth and social influence, scale economies, and reducing supply-demand mismatch under capacity constraint in situations discussed in the literature of group-buying and referral reward programs.
-Using a global games setting and variational optimization techniques, we identify several key characteristics of the optimal reward program formulated as the solution to an infinite dimensional non-concave maximization problem with a continuum of constraints.
+Using variational optimization techniques, we identify several key characteristics of the optimal reward program.
 The optimal reward program is a ``full-refund or nothing'' policy, fully reimbursing buyers if and when the realized quality lies in one of the finitely many refund-eligible intervals.
-As consumers' tastes become less diverse and valuations concentrate further around the quality, the number of refund-eligible intervals grows unboundedly.
-Moreover, in this regime, the performance of the optimal reward program for any finite number of levels degrades to utility of the no-reward case.
-As an alternative, we propose and characterize the optimal solutions when the reward policy lies in a particular subspace of range-constrained and rate-constrained reward programs, and evaluate their performance against the optimal solution.
-In particular, we show that the optimal range-constrained program coincides with the optimal solution when most of the uncertainty in consumers' valuations comes from the diversity in tastes, while the optimal rate-constrained program performs asymptotically as well as the optimal solution when uncertainty in valuations is primarily due to the uncertainty in the quality of the product.
+As consumers' tastes become less diverse and valuations concentrate further around the quality, the number of these intervals grows unboundedly.
+Moreover, in this regime, limiting the number of refund intervals degrades its performance to that of the no-reward case.
+Motivated by the limitations of the optimal solution, we propose two alternatives to the optimal design by analytically solving for the optimal solution within two subspaces of sales-based reward functions: one with a constraint on the reward spread and the other with a constraint on its rate of change.
+Despite their simple structures, these two reward programs perform provably-well, asymptotically recovering the optimal solution.